UCSD-RHC-Lab/GARRY/README.md

 Clicking on any of these cards will open up a new page with all the information from the session.

-##### Selection Page #####
+##### Feedback Selection Page #####
 <p align="center">
   <img src="Screenshots/Selection_Page.jpg" alt="Selection Page" />
 </p>

-On the Selection page, the user gets a choice of which type of session they want to participate in with each different session listed in a custom widget designed to log the user’s choice so when the “next” button at the bottom right is clicked, the user is sent to the page of the relevant session.
+On the Feedback Selection page, the user gets a choice of which type of session they want to participate in with each different session listed in a custom widget designed to log the user’s choice so that when the “next” button at the bottom right is clicked, the user is sent to the page of the relevant session.
 In the future, it might make sense to store the session type at this point so it can be sent to the session database.

-Currently, each dataset contains a threshold value that patients are aiming to acheive with each step, after the goal iA2 value (the threshold value) is isolated, each value in the iA2 and step/stride count sections is converted into a future value which can be streamed into the custom widgets on the page and used to make a visual representation of the patient’s progress.

-Depending on the choice of session, the user is sent to the relevant starting page where the session can begin in earnest and they can see multiple representations of their progress:
+Depending on the choice of session, the user is sent to the relevant starting page where the session can begin and they can see multiple representations of their progress: